Prachi25081998/powerbi-ai-student-life-dashboard/README.md

 **Prachi Jain**

 If you found this project interesting, feel free to connect with me on LinkedIn and explore more of my data analytics portfolio projects.

+---

+## License

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.